Sonny-Dreams/Nathan-Peterman.github.io/index.md

 aside: true
 ---

-## Header
-Currently working on electromechanical actuators at Stoke Space
+Currently working on electromechanical actuators at [Stoke Space](https://www.stokespace.com/ "Stoke Space).

-Below I have a collection of personal projects, an assortment of notes on robots, and some photos that I’ve taken:
+Using the navigation bar above, you can find my personal projects, an assortment of notes on robots, and some photos that I’ve take.